 - Eating issues–why not try a smoothie instead or just graze through the day instead of main meals.

-- Buy your pets favorite treats on anniversaries and donate to a local shelter.
+- Buy your pet’s favorite treats on angelversaries and donate to a local shelter.

-- If sleeping is an issue and prolonged, seek medical advice.
+- If sleep difficulty is an issue and prolonged, seek medical advice.

-- If sleeping and loneliness is really impacting, many decide to get a cuddly toy to sleep with.
+- If sleeping and loneliness are really impacting, many decide to get a cuddly toy to sleep with.

-- Break up the grief and give your heart and head a break by a distraction.
-Going for a walk, a movie or similar helps.
-If feed times are a real stress point, at that time make a distraction replace that time, like going for a walk or talking to someone.
+- Break up the grief and give your heart and head a break through a distraction.
+Going for a walk or to a movie helps.
+If feeding times are stressful, choose a distraction such as a phone call.

 - Try journaling; write down all those beautiful memories, write a letter or poem to your loved one and on the bad days refer back to it.
 You may even find a smile through the tears.

-- Join the APLB and add your beloved animal companion to your Profile, acknowledging your special bond–celebrate your time together and the bond you shared.
+- Join the APLB and add your beloved animal companion/s to your Profile page, acknowledging your special bond; celebrate your time together and the bond you shared.

 - Check out the bibliography page for our suggestions on Pet Loss which also provide comfort and positive affirmations at this time.

-- Check out the Pet Loss Counsellors and Pet Loss Grief Specialists who specialise in the loss of a pet–have you referred to it at this stage?
+- Check out the Pet Loss Counsellors and Pet Loss Grief Specialists who specialize in the loss of a pet; have you referred to it at this stage?

-- Many people are now choosing to have their beloved fur baby put in a Teddy or stuffed toy so that they can hold it and also feel like they are being comforted especially at night.
+- Many people are now choosing to have their beloved fur baby’s ashes put in a teddy bear or other stuffed toy, so that they can hold it and feel like they are being comforted, especially at night.